Saints boss Nigel Adkins shed light on his decision to drop Rickie Lambert to the substitutes' bench for the 3-2 defeat at Manchester City.

 "We expected the opposition to have a fair bit of the ball, so instead of Rickie running round and being shattered, he was on the pitch, scoring a goal and being a threat."

-Adkins also confirmed he expects more signings before the August 31 transfer deadline, although offered no update on the deal to get Gaston Ramirez to the club, amid reports the transfer is close to collapse.
+Adkins also confirmed he expects more signings before the August 31 transfer deadline, although offered no update on the deal to get Gaston Ramirez to the club, amid reports the transfer is close

 "We have been linked with a few players," he said.